 · It is compatible with a large percentage of other complementary support products.

 · The potential of being able to incorporate more predefined menus designed for different groups of users is identified, describing the advantages of each one of them.
 This improvement is especially for the professionals who are in charge of setting up, configuring and adapting Mouse4all to each person.

 · There are some menus that are suitable for pushbutton than for mouse and vice versa, it could be clarified.

-· We have detected compatibility of Mouse4all with some support products such as those of "Accessibility" of Android or EVA Facial Mouse, we think that this is more than a point of improvement, it is a challenge, to keep the compatibility of the device updated, with the new ones support products that are emerging in the sector.
+· We have detected compatibility of Mouse4all with some support products such as those of Android "Accessibility" or EVA Facial Mouse, we think that this is more than a point of improvement, it is a challenge, to keep the compatibility of the device updated, with the new support products that are emerging in the sector.